-Parallels Access 2.0 supports Wake-on-Lan feature to wake your sleeping computer (a Mac or a PC) remotely when you need it to work with using Parallels Access.
+Parallels Access 2.0 (and later) supports the Wake-on-LAN feature that wakes your sleeping Mac or PC remotely when you need to access it via Parallels Access.

-Parallels Access 2.0 takes advantage of several technologies that help do this, both on Macs and on PCs.
+Parallels Access 2.0 takes advantage of several technologies to do this, depending on your operating system:

-It works on most Apple computers released since late 2010 with OS X 10.8 or later and requires the “Enable Power Nap” option to be on (it’s "on" by default) in the Energy Saver settings.
+This feature works on most Apple computers released since late 2010 with OS X 10.8 or later.
+It requires the “Enable Power Nap” option to be active (it’s on by default) in the Energy Saver settings.

-Parallels Access will use Power Nap’s semi-sleep mode to maintain the connection between the remote computer and the Parallels servers.
-If the Parallels Access mobile app tries to connect to the computer, it will “wake up” the computer and a connection will be established.
+Parallels Access uses Power Nap’s semi-sleep mode to maintain the connection between the remote computer and Parallels servers.
+If the Parallels Access mobile app tries to connect to the computer, it will wake the computer and a connection will be established.

-This feature will work even if the lid of your MacBook (Pro or Air) is closed.
+This feature will work even if your MacBook Pro® or Air® laptop is closed.

-Important: Power Nap feature will work if only your Mac is connected to the power source.
+Important: The Power Nap feature will work only if your Mac is connected to the power source.

 Intel Smart Connect (ISCT)

-To enable ISCT support in BIOS please check one of the following BIOS menu items (depending on the particular BIOS version):
+To enable ISCT support in BIOS, check one of the following BIOS menu items (depending on the BIOS version):

-For more details on Intel Smart Connect (ISCT) support please contact your computer’s manufacturer.
+For more details on ISCT support, contact your computer’s manufacturer.

 Waking up over a local network

-Most Macs support both Wake-on-Ethernet (WoL) and Wake-on-Wifi (WoWLAN) feature.
+Most Mac computers support both Wake-on-Ethernet (WoL) and Wake-on-WiFi (WoWLAN).

 While holding down the option key, click the Apple menu and select System Information…